 Having recently had wild success with online petitions on change.org with the arson case of Carol Ann and Laura Stutte, I quickly composed a letter and petition on change.org and had success within a matter of hours.
 I was really blown away by General Mills’ response.

-Monika: Have you read any book or article which shed new light on the transgender phenomenon?
+Monika: Have you read any books or articles that shed new light on the transgender experience?

-Carla: I “was” a religious person in my youth.
-Raised in a Southern Baptist household with mandatory family Bible study and worship attendance gave me the foundation of Biblical knowledge that eventually led to my disbelief.
+Carla: I WAS a religious person in my youth.
+Being raised in a Southern Baptist household with mandatory family Bible study and worship attendance gave me a foundation of Biblical knowledge that eventually led to my disbelief.

 My questions to faith leaders went unanswered until I finally realized that my religion was just another myth.
 I’m not so bold or arrogant that I can profess there is no God, but I cannot profess that there is one either.
 That is why I consider myself agnostic.